 Check out this video review by Saarah Hyder, proud owner of the 5th Anniversary Printed Two Volume Edition of The Handbook of Gemmology by clicking here

-We are thrilled to announce that in addition to the new 4th Edition that is available as a digital download, a stunning two volume 5th Anniversary printed edition will be released on May 15th, 2018.
+We are thrilled to announce that in addition to the new 4th Edition that is available as a digital download, a stunning two volume 5th Anniversary printed edition was released on May 15th, 2018.

 Certainly, over the years, the most asked question has been 'When will we offer a printed version?'